Volkswagen Golf Mk1: Volkswagen Rabbit/Golf (U.S.A./Canada)

-When the Rabbit GTI first appeared in Canada, it featured the 78 hp 1.5 L (1979) and 1.6 L (1980) K-Jetronic engine and wide ratio five-speed transmission.
-It was initially available in red, white, and black.
+When the Rabbit GTI first appeared in Canada, it featured the 71 hp 1.5-litre (1979) and 78 hp 1.6-litre (1980) K-Jetronic engine and wide ratio five-speed transmission.
+It was available in red, white, and black.
 These Canadian cars were German-built and were nearly identical in body shell and interior appearance to the 81 kW Golfs built in Europe.
 Unfortunately for enthusiasts, the entire drive-line and running gear was identical to the other Canadian versions.
 Five-MPH bumpers were fitted as well as anti-intrusion bars within the doors.
 The towing eye integral to the front of the European car was deleted as the crash-worthy bumper's shock absorbers had towing facilities as part of their design and the car had been crash-tested for Canada with the North American front apron.
 The car was very attractive but drove no better or worse than a Rabbit of the same era.
-Only with the arrival of the American GTI was a faster Golf available in Canada, and it was down 22 hp compared to the 1.8 L Golf GTI Mk1.
+For 1981, Canadian-market Rabbits were sourced in Pennsylvania and the GTI went on hiatus.
+Only with the arrival of the American GTI was a faster Golf available in Canada, and it was still down 22 hp compared to the European-spec model.
 A small number of European specification GTIs made it to Canada under an agreement with the government that allowed foreign soldiers training at Canadian military facilities to bring their personal vehicles with them.
 As a result of this, VW made available (for many years) all unique European model parts required through VW of Canada.
 It was thus possible, although expensive, to build a "real" GTI.
 Some enthusiasts did so based on the reputation of the European car.

+Technical data (North America)

-Volkswagen CitiGolf (South Africa, 1984–2009)
+Volkswagen Citi Golf (South Africa, 1984–2009)

 From 1984 to 2009, Volkswagen of South Africa manufactured two variants of the Mk1 Golf; the five-door Citi Golf and the Volkswagen Caddy.
 Earlier, the original Golf Mk1 had been manufactured with petrol or diesel engines.

 To celebrate the continued success of the Mk1 based Citi Golf in South Africa, on 22 September 2006 Volkswagen SA announced the limited edition Citi R powered by a 90 kW (120 hp/123 PS) 1.8L fuel injected engine with a five-speed manual transmission as well as a GTI trademark red outlined front grill.

 The 2007 VW South Africa Citi Golf range starts with a standard Citi Golf, in either 1.4 or 1.6 litre fuel injected models.
 Variations of the standard version with different options packages included the Citi Rhythm, Citi.com and others.
 The range topper is the CitiRox, also available in 1.4i and 1.6i, made as sportier versions of the standard Citi to replace the previous sports version, Velociti and Citi Life.
 The later Citi Golfs feature modern amenities such as a new dashboard adapted from a Škoda Fabia, and minor body "facelifts" such as revised tail-light clusters.

 The 2009 VW South Africa Citi Golf range consisted of four new models: